Start using GPT functions in Excel

 GPT

-is empty, the formula leaves the current cell empty, too.Fill the formula down to apply it to the rest of the column: Select the fill handle and drag it down across the cells you want to fill, overriding the existing formulas.
-Excel automatically updates the business cell reference for each row, while keeping the prompt cell reference fixed.
+is empty, the formula leaves the current cell empty, too.Fill the formula down to apply it to the rest of the column: Select the fill handle and drag it down across the cells you want to fill, overwriting the existing formulas.
+Excel automatically updates the value cell reference for each row, while keeping the prompt cell reference fixed.

 To see the conditional logic in action, empty one of the business cells.
 The formula for that row reruns and removes the tagline.